juju/docs/src/en/charm-unmaintained-process.md

 ##  Unmaintained charm process

-1. Contact any of the charmers via IRC in #juju@freenode.net or if you would like confirmation on your findings.
+1. Join the #juju channel on the Freenode.net IRC server and ask for help confirming your findings.
 2. [Report a bug](https://bugs.launchpad.net/charms/) against the charm if there is not already one.
     - When filing a bug in Launchpad check the following: